HPV: Everything You Need to Know

 On the other hand, genital and oropharyngeal infections are transmitted mainly through sexual intercourse.
 In fact, the human papillomavirus is now considered the most common sexually transmitted infection.

-The link between HPV and cancer is very well known, and especially its relationship to cervical cancer.
+The link between HPV and cancer is very well known, and particularly its relationship to cervical cancer.
 Now, let’s look at exactly how the virus is responsible for causing cancer.

 HPV contains proteins that are capable of altering the process according to which cells multiply.
 These proteins are called E6 and E7.
 The E7 protein binds to pRb, a tumor suppression gene, and stops it from working, thus activating the cell cycle.
 On the other hand, E6 inactivates p53, which prevents tumor cells from being killed.